wthayer/documents/docs/BR.md

 The CA SHALL implement physical and logical safeguards to prevent unauthorized certificate issuance.
 Protection of the Private Key outside the validated system or device specified above MUST consist of physical security, encryption, or a combination of both, implemented in a manner that prevents disclosure of the Private Key.
 The CA SHALL encrypt its Private Key with an algorithm and key-length that, according to the state of the art, are capable of withstanding cryptanalytic attacks for the residual life of the encrypted key or key part.

 ### 6.2.1 Cryptographic module standards and controls
+As specified in Section 6.2.7.

 ### 6.2.2 Private key (n out of m) multi-person control
+No stipulation.

 ### 6.2.3 Private key escrow
+No stipulation.

 ### 6.2.4 Private key backup
 See Section 5.2.2.